RazorPhaser/angular-tutorial/src/chapters/chapter12-bonus-todo-features.md

     }
     ```

-1. In the save, completeTodo and getTodoListAll functions after we have updated the todoList array, call the sortItems function
+1. In the `save`, `completeTodo` and `getTodoListAll` functions after we have updated the todoList array, call the sortItems function

     ```typescript
     this.sortItems();